-You may even spot some of the famous glow worm residents while walking through the mysterious cave world.
+You may even spot some of the famous glow worm residents while walking through one of the best caves in the world.

 A mix of coast and forest, Waiheke Island is an ideal place to set off on a walking track and absorb the beautiful surroundings of the North Island of New Zealand.
 Situated just outside of Auckland in the Hauraki Gulf, the island is accessible by ferry and filled with family-friendly trails as well as other activities like vineyards, beaches, and zip-lining.

 You can go hiking in the Onetangi Reserve, which offers several trails as well as great bird watching.
 Whakanewha Regional Park is the perfect balance of woodland and beach with trails that you can complete in just a couple of hours or less.